amccoy-cyber/Cybersecurity-Portfolio/README.md

 ## 📖 About Me

-I am a passionate and driven **Cybersecurity Analyst** currently immersed in **Cybersecurity Operations**, with a strong focus on **Incident Response** and **Threat Detection**.
+I am a passionate and driven **Cybersecurity Engineer** currently immersed in **Cybersecurity Operations**, with a strong focus on **Incident Response** and **Threat Detection**.
 My journey in cybersecurity has been shaped by a diverse foundation, starting with **Third-Party Risk Management** and **Vulnerability Management**, which provided me with a well-rounded understanding of the broader security landscape.
 This diverse experience enables me to approach cybersecurity challenges from multiple angles, ensuring comprehensive and effective protection of critical assets.

 In my current role, I apply my technical skills in **SIEM analysis**, **SOAR automation**, **incident response**, and **threat hunting** to defend against and mitigate sophisticated threats.
 I am deeply committed to continually growing and refining my expertise, contributing to the success of a team that values excellence and strives to stay ahead of emerging risks.